danielpersia/danielpersia.github.io/_pages/translations.md

 "Self-Exile: Sometimes the Only Way to Return Is to Leave."
 Book Review of Tatiana Salem Levy's *A chave de casa/ The House of Smyrna* by Izabel Fontes, *Artememoria*, Nov 2018.

+## Book Chapters

+["State, Economy and Development in Kenya"](https://books.openedition.org/africae/2420?lang=en) by Hervé Maupeu, *Kenya in Motion 2000-2020*, Paris & Nairobi: Africae, 2021.
+In collaboration with the United Nations.
+With Devon Winters and Ana de Oliveira.

+[“The Challenge of Innovation for Third Sector Organizations”](https://danielpersia.github.io/images/images/Neves_ThinkOutsidetheBox.pdf) by Ricardo Neves, *Time to Think Outside the Box: The Great Transformation of Organizations toward the Knowledge Economy*, Elsevier, 2009.
+Ashoka: Innovators for the Public, English Translation May 2019.

 ## Peer-Reviewed Journal Articles
 <br>
 ["Opening the Social Sciences: Questioning Eurocentrism and Implementing Contextualized Open Science"](https://doi.org/10.1525/gp.2023.91203) by Fernanda Beigel, *Global Perspectives: Concepts, Methodologies, and Data Systems*, University of California Press, January 2024.